ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 You can call the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) utility to send a request to the server.
 The utility uses the [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) **protocol**.

 The protocol is an agreement for the format of messages between the computers of the network.
-The ICMP protocol describes the messages to serve the network.
+The ICMP protocol describes the error messages and packets with operational information.
 For example, you need them to check if some computer is available.

 When calling the `ping` utility, you should specify an [IP address](https://en.wikipedia.org/wiki/IP_address) or [URL](https://en.wikipedia.org/wiki/URL) of the target **host**.
 A host is a computer or device connected to the network.